Get a jumpstart on your college essay!

 Ivy Divider

 Perhaps the most complex and time-consuming element of college applications is the essay-writing process, which now often includes personal statements, additional information essays, diversity statements, mountains of supplements, and other fun surprises.
-As a result, many parents and students are increasingly seeking the help of college essay tutors to help them organize, strategize, and execute an increasing amount of admissions-related assignments.
+As a result, many parents and students are increasingly seeking the help of college essay tutors or consulting services to help them organize, strategize, and execute an ever-growing number of admissions-related assignments.
 You know this.
-That is why you’re here, right?
+That’s why you’re here, looking for the best essay advising services, right?

-But how do you know which advising companies are the real deal?
-Or who has valid expertise and who is faking-it-till-they-make it (or exaggerating their credentials)?
+But how do you know which college essay consulting services are the real deal?
+Or who has valid expertise and who is “faking it till they make it” (or exaggerating their credentials)?
 And what qualifications even matter when it comes to hiring someone for admissions essay advice?

 1) DON’T believe the Ivy League hype.